 Inspection of metering equipment and metrological verification:

-The correctness of operation of gas quantity and quality metering devices shall be controlled with the knowledge of the DSO, and consumers, whose consumer system is directly connected to the transmission system.
+The correctness of operation of gas quantity and quality metering devices shall be controlled with the knowledge of the DSO, green gas producer and consumers, whose consumer system is directly connected to the transmission system.

-Provisions for work correctness control shall be described in the Cooperation Contract concluded between.
+Provisions for work correctness control shall be described in the Cooperation Contract concluded between TSO and operators of other systems and in the contracts concluded with the Network Users.

 Metrological verification of the equipment for metering gas quantity and quality shall be performed according to the procedure and frequency prescribed by the Law on Metrology of the Republic of Lithuania and the Description of the Procedure of Natural Gas Metering.